 Kale: A new food for many, a nutritional wonder, a crinkly and sometimes fuzzy veggie and a must for your garden.
 It would be a shame not to grow kale – it’s easy to grow, a health food necessity and it regrows throughout the season(s).
+If you’re looking for more food to grow in your own garden and want to learn the methods of doing it effectively, you can read about a workshop here that teaches the basics of garden-based nutrition, what your diet should consist of, and how you can do it all for yourself.

 We grew Kale last year and are continuing to grow it this season at GreenStalk.
 Also, I’m growing it in my personal GreenStalks at home.
 Here are the varieties we are currently growing: Red Russian Kale, Redbor Kale and a sort of plain-leaved kale variety we can’t remember.
 Each kale plant will produce an impressive number of leaves and will produce for several weeks.
 We usually plant 1-3 kale plants per pocket (depending on variety).
 Each leaf can grow to be over a foot in length so even if you plant just a few, you’ll have a whole bunch to use in the kitchen!